HarpyWar/chronofag-timer/README.md

 This is a productivity timer inspired by a [pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).

 By default there is a classical pomodoro time of 25 minutes and break of 5 minutes.
-After first two hours break of 10 minutes, and after 4 hours break of 30 minutes (these settings can be changed in `config.hjson`).
+After first 4 pomodoros there is a break of 15 minutes and after 8 pomodoros &mdash; a break of 30 minutes (these settings can be changed in `config.hjson`).

 ![Pomodoro Timer](http://i.imgur.com/xfjKEBF.png)

 This timer differs from similar others by fully automation and locking a screen when a break.
 So you don't need manually click start or regulate a time

-*By default it's possible to close the program by ALT+F4.
-You can enable lock mode by setting up `lockmode = true` in [config.hjson](https://github.com/HarpyWar/chronofag-timer/blob/master/ChronoFagTimer/config.hjson#L128).
-After that you will not able to close it (only kill a process in task manager).*
+*You can enable lock mode by setting up `lockkeyboard = true` in [config.hjson](https://github.com/HarpyWar/chronofag-timer/blob/master/ChronoFagTimer/config.hjson#L128).
+After that you will not able to close the program (only kill a process in task manager).*

 ![Break Timer](http://i.imgur.com/2J7WDMd.png)